levihoskins/sar_greenspace_biodiversity/README.md

-# Avian usage of urban greenspaces throughout the full annual cycle and between migratory groups
+# Urban greenspace drivers of bird species richness differ between migratory and residential species across the full-annual cycle

 This repository contains all code and derived data necessary to reproduce the analyses, figures, and tables for the manuscript: